Our 5 Favorite Ways to Fly to the Maldives Using Points and Miles

 American's award chart spells it all out: It'll cost you 40,000 miles each way in economy on Qatar Airways – and Etihad, too.
 Paying 80,000 AAdvantage miles is about as good as it gets on any airline for a round-trip flight.

-Plus, you can fly from almost any airport in the U.S. to the Maldives at that price, thanks to how American sets award prices.
+Plus, you can often fly from almost any airport in the U.S. to the Maldives at that price, thanks to how American sets award prices.
 Whether it's a one-stop flight from Dallas-Fort Worth (DFW) or a two-stop journey from Minneapolis-St. Paul (MSP), you'll pay just 40,000 AAdvantage miles each way.

 And booking these Qatar Airways flights is a cinch, as you can easily search and book them online at AA.com.